KSATDan Adams, General Manager, KSAT

 Mr. Lightfoot received a bachelor’s degree in mechanical engineering from the University of Alabama where he is a Distinguished Departmental Fellow for the Department of Mechanical Engineering, a College of Engineering fellow, and previously served on the Mechanical Engineering Advisory Board.

-STN TeleportMitja Lovsin, Sales & Marketing Director, STN Teleport
+STN TeleportMitja Lovsin, CEO, STN Teleport

 Senior Project Lead

 The Aerospace CorporationStephen Marley, Senior Project Lead , The Aerospace Corporation